katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 # Customization

-Up to now you have been vizualizing your plots *inline*... **but** we cannot dynamically edit our plot.
-In order to dynamically change for example the text of our plot we must first change our backend that our computer uses to show us the plot.

-To change this go to *preferences --> IPython console --> Graphics.
-Change the Graphic Backend to 'Automatic'.

-Restart your kernel and lets begin...
-(you can restart the kernel under Consoles --> restart kernel or directly from the iPython console)

-> ## Challenge
-> Take a look at the matplotlib `text` documentation [here](https://matplotlib.org/users/text_intro.html), and think of ways to improve the plot labels.
-You can write down some of your ideas as comments in the Etherpad.
-{: .challenge}

 Now, let's add an overall title for the figure and increase the space between subplots so that individual axis labels are readable.